-This facility includes an adult trapping facility on Cottonwood Creek, a small storage building, and a single trailer unit used as housing during operations.
-Cottonwood AF has a concrete bottom with earthen walls and holds \sim 357,000 ft3 of water.
+This facility includes an adult trapping facility on Cottonwood Creek, and a small storage building.
+Cottonwood AF has a concrete bottom with earthen walls and holds $\sim 357,000~\rm ft^3$ of water.
 It has a water right of 2,694 gpm (6 cfs) for the period January 1st through July 1st.
 It is supplied with water from Cottonwood Creek through a gravity water supply system, with the intake integrated into the adult trapping facility located ~ 0.10 miles above the pond.
 Water temperatures range from 34 to 52° F during operation of the facility.
 It also has a small trailer for use by staff required to be on-site at all times while the pond is in operation.
 It is presently used for acclimation and release of Wallowa stock summer steelhead into the Grande Ronde River.